yonas44/Elegami/README.md

 # 📖 Elegami <a name="about-project"></a>

 - A dynamic project management solution designed to enhance collaboration and efficiency.
-With intuitive task management, visual project planning, real-time updates, and robust reporting, [Your Project Name] empowers teams to streamline workflows and drive project success.
+With intuitive task management, visual project planning, and real-time updates, it empowers teams to streamline workflows and drive project success.

 ## 🛠 Built With <a name="built-with"></a>